 1. Samsung: Clear Motion Rate

-Samsung was one of the first manufacturers to start using the term ‘motion rate’, and they’ve advanced it for their 4K and 8K TVs.
+Samsung was one of the first manufacturers to start using the term ‘motion rate,’ they’ve advanced it for their 4K and 8K TVs.

 Usually, the motion rate is twice the TV’s native refresh rate.
 Therefore, a motion rate of 120Hz means the TV has a native refresh rate of 60Hz, while a motion rate of 240 means the native refresh rate is 120Hz.

-The cheapest TVs have a Motion Rate of 60 and indicate that the native refresh rate is 60Hz.
+The cheapest TVs have a Motion Rate of 60, indicating that the native refresh rate is 60Hz.

 2. LG: TruMotion